vietanhle0101/vietanhle0101.github.io/_pages/projects.md

 ## Adaptive Sampling for Mobile Robotic Sensor Networks

-This project is a collaboration with Dr. Linh Nguyen from Australia Federation University.
-In this project, we develop efficient adaptive sampling strategies for a resource-constrained Mobile Robotic Sensor Network for monitoring a spatial phenomenon based on Gaussian Process.
+In collaboration with Dr. Linh Nguyen (Australia Federation University), we develop efficient adaptive sampling strategies for Mobile Robotic Sensor Networks for monitoring a spatial phenomenon by using Gaussian Process.

 ### Publications